Return of Owners of Land, 1873: Origins

 Until 1867 only about one-eighth of the adult male population had the right to vote, but the Second Reform Bill extended the franchise – to about one third.
 A consequence was that, for the first time in British history, most of the electorate were not landowners.
 The newly enfranchised class swiftly elected the Liberal government of William Ewart Gladstone, belligerent to landowners and Conservatives.
 Radical politicians like Richard Cobden, John Bright and John Stuart Mill revived the arguments of the classical economists, such as Adam Smith and David Ricardo, that land value enhancement was unearned wealth that ought to be taxed.
 Mill wrote:

 Land is limited in quantity while the demand for it, in a prosperous country, is constantly increasing.
 The rent, therefore, progressively rises, not through the exertion or expenditure of the owner, to which we should not object, but by the mere growth of wealth and population.
 The incomes of landowners are rising while they are sleeping, through the general prosperity produced by the labour and outlay of other people.

 University of California economist Peter H. Lindert wrote:

 The issue of unequal ownership also heated up in the 1870s.
 Bright used the 1861 census to charge that there were only 30,000 land-owners, and alleged that "fewer than one hundred and fifty men" owned "half the land in England," a "practical monopoly on land ... ".

 He was wrong.
 The fifteenth Earl of Derby knew it, but had no data to counter Bright:

 My belief is – though I give it only as a thing which seems to me probable, not as a thing proved – that both very great and very small properties are becoming fewer, and those of a middle size more numerous....
 But why should we be left on this subject to mere speculation?
 Is it impossible to get at the facts?
 Is a Domesday Book more difficult now than in the days of the Conqueror?

 Thus, allegedly exaggerated or false assertions had been made by critics of the landed classes about the concentration of land ownership by a ruling elite, and reliable, independent data was desired to refute the attacks.
-The question was put in the House of Lords on 19 February 1872 by Edward Stanley, 15th Earl of Derby (1826–1893) to the Lord Privy Seal, "Whether it was the intention of Her Majesty's Government to take any steps for ascertaining the number of proprietors of land and houses in the United Kingdom, with the quantity of land owned by each proprietor".
+The question was put in the House of Lords on 19 February 1872 by Edward Stanley, 15th Earl of Derby (1826–1893) to the Lord Privy Seal Charles Wood, 1st Viscount Halifax, "Whether it was the intention of Her Majesty's Government to take any steps for ascertaining the number of proprietors of land and houses in the United Kingdom, with the quantity of land owned by each proprietor".
 The government was in agreement with the suggestion, and Lord Derby's question was a pre-arranged formality to begin the process.